carlosinho/openshelf/ROADMAP.md

 ### v0.60 - Refactor
 - [ ] Refactor DataDisplay.tsx - it's too big.
+    - Refactor the file but don't change any of the features
+    - See if we can break off parts of it to other files

 ### v0.70 - Unread/archive controls, mobile
 - [ ] Do some actual controls for marking items read (aka. adding them to archive).